PassiveLemon/tmodloader1.4-docker/README.md

 1. Setup a directory for you server files.
 Can be something like `/opt/TerrariaServer/` or `C:\TerrariaServer\`.
 2. Add your modpack to the previous directory in the sub-directory `ModPacks/`
 3. Run the container: <b>(Make sure to modify any values that you need.)</b>
-  - ```docker run -d --name tmodloader1.4 -p 7777:7777/tcp -v /opt/TerrariaServer/:/tmodloader/config/ -e MODPACK=(your modpack) -e WORLD=superworld -e VERSION=2022.09.47.57 passivelemon/tmodloader1.4-docker:latest```
+  - ```docker run -d --name tmodloader1.4 -p 7777:7777/tcp -v /opt/TerrariaServer/:/opt/tmodloader/config/ -e MODPACK=(your modpack) -e WORLD=superworld passivelemon/tmodloader1.4-docker:latest```
 4. Set up port forwarding.

 # 1. Setting up main server files